Skip to content

 • Use standard date formats: YYYY-MM-DD or YYYY-MM-DDThh:mm:ss.

-• Complete all required field: do not leave them blank.
+• Complete all required fields: Do not leave them blank.

 Flat File (per row)